txalkan/tyronzil/README.md

 ## Contributing

 It'd be great to have your help!
 Please read the [contributing guideline](./files/CONTRIBUTING.md) and the [code of conduct](./files/CODE_OF_CONDUCT.md) :high_brightness:

+## Try it out

+[Follow these instructions](./files/installation.md) to get up and running with the tyronZIL-CLI.